SELECT HERE to view a recording of Kindergarten Information Night (Virtual)!

 Does my child have to go to kindergarten?
 No. Kindergarten is recommended, but not required by law.
 However, you must inform the school system in writing if you decide not to register your child.
 If your child will be six years old by September 30, Virginia Law requires you to enroll your child in school.

 Where do I register?
-Register your child at the elementary school that your child will attend.
-For information on which attendance/boundary zone you live in, call 703-228-6005.
+Register your child online, at the elementary school that your child will attend, or by calling the APS Welcome Center at 703-228-8000.
+For information on which attendance/boundary zone you live in, click here.

 What are the hours for the kindergarten program?
 Arlington Public Schools provides a full-day kindergarten program.
 Children attend school for 6 1/2 hours a day.